Leo Jewellery: The Lion, the Sun, and Why Leos Can't Help But Shine

 Metals and motifs

 Gold is the obvious choice for Leo jewellery.
 The Sun is gold, the lion is gold, the entire colour palette of this sign runs warm.
 But sterling silver with gold plating offers the same warmth at a more accessible price point, and it's worth noting that many of the best Leo-themed pieces mix metals to create visual depth.
+The thing to avoid is cheap gold-coloured metal that turns green in a week.
+Leo jewellery should look good for years, not days.
+Invest in the metal quality and keep the stone simple if the budget is tight.

 For motifs, the obvious symbols are the lion, the sun, and the Leo glyph (which looks like a stylised lion's tail or mane).
 But less literal options work too.
 Sunbursts, crowns, celestial symbols, and anything with a bold, confident presence reads as Leo without being a literal zodiac charm.
+A stylised mane shape or the curve of a roar tends to be more wearable than realistic animal portraits.

 Famous Leos: The List Speaks for Itself